General Conference Information

 Q. Is there a deposit required when registering for CISSMUN?

 Ans.
-No. All fees are paid in one lump sum, on or before the due date of 15 December.
+First-time attendees are required to submit a non-refundable deposit of RMB 5000.00 (USD 800.00) in order to confirm their intention to participate.
+For all other schools, fees are paid in one lump sum, on or before the due date of 15 December.

 Q. Can delegate registration fees be paid in cash upon arrival?